 “Folding one ingredient to another – flour into beaten eggs for a cake, for instance – is so common an instruction that we scarcely think to define it.
 The method we teach our chefs for folding is to use a double action: spin the bowl gently counterclockwise with you left hand as you draw your spatula from the back of the bowl toward you, scraping the bottom of the bowl, lifting and folding the batter.
 (If you are left handed, do the reverse.)
 The idea here is to incorporate the dry and wet ingredients uniformly but as quickly as possible to avoid smashing the air bubbles out of your batter.”

-- Last thing is very simple.
-Top it of with your favorite ice cream (mine is this ice cream) or have it for breakfast with a cup of cold milk.
+- The last thing is very simple.
+Top it off with your favorite ice cream (mine is this ice cream) or have it for breakfast with a cup of cold milk.